Pieter van Langen

 Identify

-Required capabilities to minimise the number of conflicts between partial designs:
+Critical capabilities to minimise the number of conflicts between partial designs:

 • Develop conflict-free partial designs [implicit].